yousefahmed2004/HAKEEM/README.md

 Responsibilities include:

-* Understanding the request
+* Understanding the customer's request
 * Validating customer information
 * Processing the request
+* Checking relevant pharmacy information
 * Communicating with the database
-* Generating the final response
+* Generating the appropriate response

 ---